-Credit cards operate on the principle of ‘buy now, pay later’, which is the concept of revolving credit.
-Essentially, a credit card is just a plastic card - a chip card issued by financial institutions (could be either bank and non-banking financial institutions), that allow you to swipe the card at a POS or shop online to borrow funds for your purchases up to a pre-approved limit.
-This credit is essentially an advance paid to you, which you can repay at the end of the stipulated time period.
-It takes away your worry of remembering if you have enough funds in your bank account or not.
-So every time that you make a transaction, you can just swipe the card and worry about the bills at the end of the month.
+Credit cards operate on the principle of ‘Buy Now, Pay Later’, which is the concept of revolving credit.
+Essentially, a credit card issued by any financial institution allows you to make payments at Point-of-Sale (PoS) terminals or shop online.
+You can do so on borrowed funds up to a pre-approved limit.
+This credit limit is essentially an advance given to you which you can repay at the end of each billing cycle.
+With a credit card, you can just make a purchase and worry about the bills at the end of the month.

 Just like other cashless modes of payment, credit cards are widely accepted today across the following outlets: